 What Foods are Genetically Modified?

 GMOs – genetically modified organisms – have been the topic of many food discussions.
-With so much talk of GMOs and GM foods, you may be surprised to know there are currently only eight genetically modified crops available in the United States.
+With so much talk of GMOs and GM foods, you may be surprised to know there are currently only eight genetically modified crops available in the United States and Canada.
 Three more have been approved but are not yet available in the market.
 Keep reading after the infographic to learn more about each GM crop.

 Corn (field & sweet)